Hans Dorn

 and Gottschalk Kruse's Von Adams und unsem Valle und Wedderuperstendinghe (1521).

-He also printed two medical worksm, and a travelogue of the pilgrimage from Hildesheim to Santiago de Compostela by Gerd Helmich.
+He also printed two medical works, and a travelogue of the pilgrimage from Hildesheim to Santiago de Compostela by Gerd Helmich.

 His last known print dates to 1525.
 The year of his death is unknown.

 He does not appear to have had a direct successor, the next known printer in Brunswik is Andreas Goldbeck, active from 1539.